The Freedom of Working Remotely

 - Chasing squirrels.
 Surfing the internet can quickly turn minutes into hours.
 It’s easy for one link to lead to another.
 Set a timer when you’re researching on the internet.

 - Wrong Set Up.
 Does your work space work for you?
 An uncomfortable work chair or slow internet connection affects your productivity.
-It’s difficult to spend long hours in a space that doesn’t suit you.
+It’s difficult to spend long hours in a space which doesn’t suit you.
 One client originally set her work station in the living room.
 But family life interrupted her concentration, especially while working on complicated projects.
 She eventually turned a spare bedroom into her home office.

 Work Focus Solutions